equitymarkets/HeartAttackPrediction/README.md

 We first tried to analyze the actual inputs by creating a csv and checking the data.
 We cut additional inputs from the features, to ensure that we were not leaking the data.
 We inserted a function for early stopping.
 Still, high levels of accuracy remained.

+Here we have the loss on each epoch when running the model 100 times:

 ![loss](https://github.com/equitymarkets/health_project_group_1/assets/49753517/42fc65fc-d61d-40f3-8da2-77d0ac0eaffb)

+Here we have the accuracy on each epoch when running this same model:

 ![accuracy](https://github.com/equitymarkets/health_project_group_1/assets/49753517/0970a77f-f0c0-4997-a676-f4a2f9f11269)

+After the training it was time to analyze the model's results.
+A rough accuracy score of .9725 was recorded using the model.

+Now it was time to tune the model.
+Using the keras sequential model to tune for hyperparameters, we found the ideal parameters to be